Termination Of Parental Rights In Nevada

 The process for termination is made official through the Nevada court.
 You may wish to have the assistance and guidance of an experienced family law attorney during this process.
 Once parental rights have been terminated, the child or children are no longer under the custody and control of that parent or both parents.
 The court will base its decision on what it deems to be the best interests of the child or children.
 A court must approve the termination of parental rights; a parent cannot just give up this right and no longer be responsible.
 The court may also investigate the parent for whom rights are being terminated.

 Five Reasons Why A Court May Terminate Parental Rights

 First and foremost, a Nevada court will determine whether or not the termination of a parent’s or parents’ rights is in the best interest of the child or children.
 Other considerations include:

 - Abandonment or neglect of the child by a parent or the parents

 - Whether the parent or parents are fit parents

-- To eliminate the risk of serious physical, mental or emotional injury to the child; or
+- The risk of serious physical, mental or emotional injury to the child by the parent or parents

 - Whether the parents are making an effort to meet the needs of the child or children

 - Other legal and well-being considerations unique to the child or family

 Generally speaking, once the court has terminated a parent’s parental rights, that parent no longer has visitation rights and is no longer responsible for child support.
 Just because a parent is incarcerated does not mean the parent must give up their parental rights.
 Precedent suggests that imprisonment and other questionable parental behaviors are not enough to support a termination of parental rights.